~~~~ This is Page 3 ~~~~

 Washoe, Nim, Koko, and All Those Other Poor Apes

 We watched the documentary DVD, Project Nim, about the effort to teach ASL to a chimpanzee.
 It was overlong, boring, and depressing.
-We read about similar programs with apes, such as Washoe, shown at the left.
+We read about similar programs with apes, such as Washoe, shown here.

 These projects were time-heavy (years!) and expensive.
 An ape's hand and facial expressions are inadequate for sign communication.
 An ape's brain cannot handle this kind of language development.
 They naturally communicate with each other via visual and auditory signs, up to two dozen or so, but not in any syntax.